colindembovsky/cols-agent-tasks/extension-overview.md

 ![Build Status](https://colinsalmcorner.visualstudio.com/_apis/public/build/definitions/34532943-412e-4dac-b314-a87833e22dd8/22/badge)

-### 1.1.116
+### 1.1.117
-- No task updates, but lots of internal work
+- No major task updates, but lots of internal work
+	- Updated to latest vsts-task-lib
+		- had to fix a breaking change (`tl.glob` function removed - had to use `tl.findMatch`)
 	- Updated manifest to include link to Github repo and build badge
 	- Updated node packages
 	- Refactored tests to remove mock-fs dependency